Launch of the "Pathway to the 2022 Declaration": a blog by jurists for diplomats.

 2022 Declaration set to mark 50th anniversary of the Stockholm Conference on the Human Environment 1972 at critical juncture for global environment.

 Living Law proud to partner with the "Pathway to the 2022 Declaration" project, marking 3-year anniversary of UN Resolution "Towards a Global Pact for the Environment".

-In 2022, a Political Declaration will be adopted to commemorate the 50th anniversary of the 1972 Stockholm Conference on the Human Environment and the creation of the United Nations Environment Programme (UNEP).
-The 2022 Declaration comes at a critical juncture for the global environment.
-It needs to be as ambitious as possible to achieve what is needed to save our environment and respect Nature.
+In 2022, a Political Declaration will be adopted to commemorate the 50th anniversary of the 1972 Stockholm Conference on the Human Environment and the creation of the United Nations Environment Programme ("UNEP").
+The 2022 Declaration comes at a critical juncture for the global environment: it needs to be as ambitious as possible to achieve what is scientifically necessary to save our environment and respect Nature.

 This is why NGOs, experts, and citizens from all walks of life are teaming up to launch the Pathway to the 2022 Declaration platform: a blog by jurists, for diplomats.
 Spearheaded by the world’s foremost authorities in environmental law, the blog’s experts will offer concrete proposals and fresh ideas to the diplomats negotiating the 2022 Declaration.
 Living Law is proud to partner with and support the 2022 Declaration platform.

 Joining Ambition with Expertise

 On August 30, 2019, the UN General Assembly adopted a resolution calling for a high-level Political Declaration in 2022.
 The content of this declaration is currently being debated between States and civil society organisations.
 These negotiations, which succeed a previous round initiated by the 2018 resolution entitled “Towards a Global Pact for the Environment”, are the occasion to push for a more ambitious legal framework to protect our planet.